This webpage contains affiliate links. See more details here.

 "Our driver and host was brilliant.
 Took us to some hidden gems off the beaten track and introduced us to the best local food spots where we tried some delicious food.
 The best way to see Rome as you can cover so much in the tour."

-Discover delicious Roman food while exploring the charming Campo de' Fiori and Trastevere on this amazing 3-hour Rome walking food tour.
+Discover delicious Roman food while exploring the charming Campo de' Fiori and Trastevere on this amazing 3-hour walking food tour Rome.

 Make sure to try everything on this tour, as all the food is incredibly inviting and delicious.
 The tastings include wonderful delicacies, such as a variety of cheeses and cold cuts (served with aperitif), the famous supplì al telefono (available in many different flavors), homemade pasta and wines, porchetta (we absolutely love it!) with pizza bianca paired with fresh beer.